sameera-madushan/Vue-Movies/README.md

 # [Vue Movies](https://vue-movies-eight.vercel.app)

 A Vue.js application for streaming movies online.
-It uses the TMDB API to fetch movie data and the SuperEmbed API for streaming.
+It uses the TMDB API to fetch movie data and the vidsrc API for streaming.

 ![Vue-Movies](https://github.com/user-attachments/assets/d2e66764-a217-458d-aa6a-122d193d5bf9)